squid-cache/squid-cache.github.io/Features/HTTP11.rst

 The tests are on vanilla Squid with no special alterations made during build.
 The 2.7 test appears to have been done with the configurable HTTP/1.1 advertisement to Servers turned on.

-== Forwarding path ==

-The forwarding path needs to be cleaned up to better separate HTTP messages and actual content, allowing for proper forwarding of 1xx responses.

-This is likely to touch the store API as today all messages go via the store, even if just an interim 1xx response.

- * Temporary step for [[Squid-3.1]]: catch expect-100 on requests and send back the correct error to cause a retry when client sends Expect-100 in a request.
-Until such time as Squid can support expect-100.

-UPDATE: 1xx forwarding has been implemented in [[Squid-3.2]].
-The forwarding path still needs further work to make this efficient.

-== Request/Reply Upgrade path ==
+== Compliance ==

+The following compliance notes apply to [[Squid-3.2]] and later.
+Older Squid did not even conditionally comply with HTTP/1.1.

+=== Message Syntax and Routing ===
+Specification Document: RFC RFC:7230

-RFC RFC:2616 requires that we upgrade to our highest supported version.
+ 1. HTTP/1.1 requires that we upgrade to our highest supported version.
 This has been found problematic with certain broken clients and servers.

   * NP: ICY protocol seems to be the main breakage.
-So ICY support has been implemented natively from [[Squid-3.1]] to fix this.
+So ICY support has been implemented natively to fix this.

   * NP: Sharepoint and several other MS products break with authentication loops when different HTTP/1.x versions are advertised on server and client side (as seen with [[Squid-3.1]]).

-We may require a generic ''upgrade_http'' option which takes a version number, allow/deny, and a list of ACLs.
-Plus two new ACLs to test for the request HTTP version and reply HTTP version.

- * NP: The Measurement Factory have patches for these options.
-They will be merged to Squid only if real need is demonstrated.

-Requirements to consider:
- * ACL controls to halt the upgrade at a certain level (ie permit upgrade 0.9 to 1.0, but not 0.9->1.1).
- * separate upgrade 0.9 -> 1.0 from 1.0->1.1 tasks.
- * reply pathway stepping stones similar to handle reply downgrade in mirror to the upgrades made.

-== Transfer encoding ==
+This is resolved with [[Squid-3.2]] advertising HTTP/1.1 in both sides.

+ 2. The forwarding path needs to be cleaned up to better separate HTTP messages and actual content, allowing for proper forwarding of 1xx responses.
+1xx forwarding has been implemented in [[Squid-3.2]] but the forwarding path still needs further work to make this efficient.

+  * This is likely to touch the store API as today all messages go via the store, even if just an interim 1xx response.

-HTTP/1.1 requires support for chunked encoding in both parsers and composers.
+ 3. HTTP/1.1 requires support for chunked encoding in both parsers and composers.
 This applies to both responses and requests.

-Both Squid-3 and Squid-2 contain at least response chunked decoding.
+  * Both Squid-3 and Squid-2 contain at least response chunked decoding.
 The chunked encoding portion is available from [[Squid-3.2]] on all traffic except CONNECT requests.

-== Related minor tasks ==

-Additionally work should also be done in the following

- * Cleanups to comply better with the RFCs. (see the Checklist)
- * Implement cache invalidation requirements.
+  * Squid is missing support for chunked encoding trailers.
+  * Squid is missing support for deflate and gzip transfer encodings.
+  * Squid is missing support for HTTP message Trailers.

+=== Semantics and Content ===
+Specification Document: RFC RFC:7231

+=== Conditional Requests ===
+Specification Document: RFC RFC:7232

+ * Squid is missing support for '''If-Unmodified-Since''' validation.

-  .
-If-None-Match header creation on revalidation requests .
-Support correct caching and revalidation of no-cache on responses
+ * Missing '''If-None-Match''' header creation on revalidation requests

-== Range Requests ==
+=== Range Requests ===
+Specification Document: RFC RFC:7233

-Squid is unable to store range requests and is currently limited to converting the request into a full request or passing it on unaltered to the backend server.
+ * Squid is unable to store range requests and is currently limited to converting the request into a full request or passing it on unaltered to the backend server.

   * We need to implement storage to allow for partial range storage.

   * There are also a handful of bugs in the existing range handling which need to be resolved.

+=== Caching ===
+Specification Document: RFC RFC:7234

+ * Many caching-related requirements are still violated. see Co-Advisor checklist.

+=== Authentication ===
+Specification Document: RFC RFC:7235

 == Older notes ==